GET IN TOUCH

 Federal IRS Options

-Small businesses with payroll tax debt between $10,000 and $25,000 may qualify for this streamlined option.
-To remain eligible, the company must agree to direct debit payments and stay current with all future tax obligations.
+In-Business Trust Fund Express (IBFTE) — Businesses with an unpaid assessed balance of $25,000 or less may qualify for this streamlined option.
+Direct debit payments are required for balances between $10,000 and $25,000.
+To remain eligible, the company must stay current with all future tax obligations.

-In certain circumstances, the IRS may accept less than the full amount owed if the taxpayer demonstrates financial hardship or extraordinary circumstances.
+Offer in Compromise (OIC) — In certain circumstances, the IRS may accept less than the full amount owed if the taxpayer demonstrates financial hardship or extraordinary circumstances.
 This option requires detailed financial disclosure and proof of inability to pay.

-Taxpayers unable to pay because doing so would prevent them from meeting basic living expenses may request CNC status.
+Currently Not Collectible (CNC) — Taxpayers unable to pay because doing so would prevent them from meeting basic living expenses may request CNC status.
 While in this status, the IRS temporarily suspends active collection efforts, though the debt and interest remain.

 Tennessee State Options

-Tennessee may approve a settlement for less than the total debt owed if a taxpayer can prove an inability to pay the full amount.
+Offer in Compromise — Tennessee may approve a settlement for less than the total debt owed if a taxpayer can prove an inability to pay the full amount.
 Documentation of income, assets, and expenses is required, and collection actions may continue while the application is under review.

 Responding to Payroll Tax Notices